2ni/apricot/README.md

 ### DESCRIPTION
 This is a lorawan breakout board based on the attiny3217.
+It's the successor of the [forgetmenot board](https://github.com/2ni/forgetmenot).

 Main features:
 - only 1 usb needed for programming and debug output on uart